gilarellano/portfolio-website/README.md

 ```

 ## 🎨 Front-End Design

 The front-end design of my portfolio website is inspired by [Brittany Chiang Site](https://brittanychiang.com/).
-Their clean and intuitive design principles guided the look and feel of my site.